-When I’m teaching airway management to my Perioperative/OR nurses, I often recount the story of what happened during one particular child’s recovery years ago.
-This case, involving a 2 year old child who developed respiratory depression in the recovery room, demonstrates how good communication, including the ability to challenge an authority figure, can improve patient safety and allow collaborative teamwork in a crisis management situation.
+When I’m teaching communication in a crisis to my Perioperative/OR nurses, I often recount the story of what happened during one particular child’s recovery years ago.
+This case, involving a 2 year old child who developed respiratory depression in the recovery room, demonstrates how good communication in a crisis, including the ability to challenge an authority figure, can improve patient safety and allow collaborative teamwork in a crisis management situation.
 Continue reading

 As an instructor, it’s important for me to set the stage realistically.
 The more real the scenario, the more the providers will learn and be able to apply the information should they ever find themselves in a comparable situation.
 I must observe as the trainees respond to the emergency, and then help the trainees self-analyze what went well — or not so well — during the scenario.
 Of course, discussion of how things went during a training scenario always leads to sharing of examples from past real life scenarios.
 And after 37 years of practice I’ve had a lot of sharable experiences.

-Ventilating with a bag-valve-mask device requires a good mask seal against the face in order to generate the pressure to inflate the lungs.
+Manual ventilation with a bag-valve-mask device requires a good mask seal against the face in order to generate the pressure to inflate the lungs.
 But it also requires knowledge of how to effectively use the ventilation device to deliver a breath.
 This article will discuss the differences in ventilation technique for self-inflating vs free-flow ventilation bags.
-Understanding those differences is important for you to successfully ventilate your patient.
+Understanding those differences is important for successful manual ventilation of your patient.
 Continue reading

 The longer I do anesthesia, the more I realize that not knowing the details about the surgeries that I see every day can cause unexpected problems with the anesthesia.
 Airway obstruction can occur following uneventful thyroglossal duct excision because of removal of the hyoid bone.
 This article describes reasons why the anatomical change can cause obstruction and discusses a case where such airway obstruction needed treatment in the immediate postoperative period.
 Continue reading